Foodborne illness: First aid

 - You belong to a high-risk group.

-- You suspect botulism poisoning.
-Botulism is a potentially fatal food poisoning that results from the ingestion of a toxin formed by certain spores in food.
-Botulism toxin is most often found in home-canned foods, especially green beans or tomatoes.
-Signs and symptoms of botulism usually begin 12 to 36 hours after eating the contaminated food and may include a headache, blurred vision, muscle weakness and eventual paralysis.
+Symptoms of botulism usually begin 12 to 36 hours after eating the contaminated food and may include headache, blurred vision, muscle weakness and eventual paralysis.
 Some people also have nausea and vomiting, constipation, urinary retention, difficulty breathing, and a dry mouth.
-These signs and symptoms require immediate medical attention.
+These symptoms require immediate medical attention.